pprachas/fenics_arclength/docs/source/examples/force_control/beam/README.rst

 Note that the forces and moments are applied in the reference frame.
 See Cristfields paper for formulations where the forces and moments are applied on the material (e.g. moving) frame of reference.
 Also note that the moment in this case in non-conservative (e.g. is path dependent) and must be taken into account when constructing the tangential stiffness matrix.
 See reference number 7 section 2.3.1 for a more detailed explaination.

 **Note on FEniCS implementation**
 In the FEniCS implementation `dx` is used for line elements, `ds` is used for the point loads on the boundaries and `dS` is used for point loads not on the boundaries.
-This is because the element is a line element so `dx` acts as integrating over the curve instead of volume, and `ds` and `dS` "integrates" over the point.
+This is because the element is a line element so `dx` acts as integrating over the curve instead of volume, and `ds`/`dS` "integrates" over the point.

 The 2D case
 -----------